 Required Information Yes or No Comments and Recommendations Are Fire Hazard Severity Zones Identified?
-CAL FIRE or Locally Adopted Maps Yes Safety Element/Page SE-5 Is historical data on wildfires or a reference to where the data can be found, and information about wildfire hazard areas that may be available from the United States Geological Survey, included?
-Yes Safety Element/Page SE-7 to SE-10 Has the general location and distribution of existing and planned uses of land in very high fire hazard severity zones (VHFHSZs) and in state responsibility areas (SRAs), including structures, roads, utilities, and essential public facilities, been identified?
-Yes Safety Element/Page SE-5 to SE-7 Have local, state, and federal agencies with responsibility for fire protection, including special districts and local offices of emergency services, been identified?
-Yes Safety Element/Page SE-11 Are other fire protection plans, such as Community Wildfire Protection Plans, Local Hazard Mitigation Plans, CAL FIRE Unit or Contract County Fire Plans, referenced or incorporated into the Safety Element?
-Yes Safety Element/Page SE -11 SE-28-29 / Policy 1.4 - A provides policy to work with county and update the LHMP, however, does not formally adopt the LHMP into Policy.
-Recommend a Policy that is formally adopting the City's current (2016) LHMP even though the 2021 update will begin soon.
-SE-36 Policy 4.9 - A
+CAL FIRE or Locally Adopted Maps Yes Provided as Exhibit S-6 Is historical data on wildfires or a reference to where the data can be found, and information about wildfire hazard areas that may be available from the United States Geological Survey, included?
+Yes FHSZ are mapped in Exhibit S-6: Historical Wildfires are mapped in Exhibit S-b3 Has the general location and distribution of existing and planned uses of land in very high fire hazard severity zones (VHFHSZs) and in state responsibility areas (SRAs), including structures, roads, utilities, and essential public facilities, been identified?
+Yes Critical Facilities are noted in Exhibit S-7: FHSZs are noted in Exhibit S-6 and VHFSZs and Public Facilities are noted in Exhibit S-8.
+The Land Use and Circulation Elements contains information of land use and roadways.
+Have local, state, and federal agencies with responsibility for fire protection, including special districts and local offices of emergency services, been identified?
+Yes Safety element identifies Riverside County Fire Department: FEMA: State Responsibility and Jurisdiction.
+Are other fire protection plans, such as Community Wildfire Protection Plans, Local Hazard Mitigation Plans, CAL FIRE Unit or Contract County Fire Plans, referenced or incorporated into the Safety Element?
+Yes Resources are linked through the Safety Element.
+The Element includes LHMP, Hazardous Materials maps, wildland fires, and flooding hazards exhibits.
+Are residential developments in hazard areas that do not have at least two emergency evacuation routes identified?
+Yes Policy S-4.14, Pg.11, "All new parcel maps and tentative maps in the LRA, SRA, and VHFHSZ shall provide two points of access to the project in conformance with the California Building Code and California Fire Code and CA GC 65302 (g)(5).
+Approval of parcel maps and tentative maps in LRA's, SRAs or VHFHSZs is conditional based on meeting the SRA Fire Safe Regulations and the Fire Hazard Reduction Around Buildings and